 San Francisco is only 7 by 7 miles of charm, hills and microclimates.
 Each neighborhood in San Francisco having it’s own personality and flavor.
 There is a neighborhood for everyone here.
 The best way to see the City is on a San Francisco private tour.
 This way you can make the most out of time and it’s possible to take in most of the City in one day is on a personal and private City tour.

-Here is a list of things to do on your San Francisco private tour.
+Here is a list of places to see and things to do on your San Francisco private tour.
 We will start from the downtown area of San Francisco where you would meet your private San Francisco tour guide.

-First stop on your private San Francisco tour is California street along the cable car line up towards historic Nob Hill.
+The first stop on your San Francisco Private tour is California street along the cable car line up towards historic Nob Hill

 At the top of Nob Hill take in the views and walk around where the biggest mansions used to be prior to the 1906 earthquake and fire.
 Take a look into Grace Cathedral, a gothic episcopalian cathedral with influences from Notre Dame.
 Here you find hotels named after the “Big 4” railroad magnates such as Mark Hopkins, Leland Stanford, Charles Crocker, Collis Huntington.
 It’s worth walking into the lobby of the Historic Fairmont Hotel, the structure survived the great earthquake of 1906 and opened for business in 1907.
 Tony Bennett first performed “I left my heart in San Francisco” you will notice the statue of him out front. and the James Flood mansion (first brownstone west of the Mississippi) were the only to structures to survive the Great Earthquake.

 Points of interest: Top of the Mark (for a drink), Grace Cathedral, Historic Fairmont

 The next stop on your private tour of San Francisco is Russian Hill